 The heart of sheep and goat for the present study were collected from apparently healthy animals that were slaughtered in the nearby slaughter houses of Rajendranagar, Hyderabad.
 The hearts immediately after their collection were carefully removed of their outer peritoneal covering and were washed thoroughly to remove blood and blood clots on their surfaces.
 The hearts were then gently dissected for the pulmonary artery and valves.
 The sinuses of the valves were packed with cotton wool to maintain the valvular geometry and the contour of its cusps.
 The valves were then subjected to gross morphologic and morphometric observations such as shape, location, relations of the cusps, size, annular diameter, valvular free edge, cusp/leaflet depth, commissural height etc., by using vernier caliper, and scale - thread method (Vijay et al., 2025).

 The hearts were then carefully dissected and washed in normal saline before fixing them in 10% Neutral Buffered Formalin (Singh and Sulochana, 1997) for paraffin embedded tissue sectioning.
 Each leaflet of the pulmonary valve was cut from the center of its free edge to its base/attached border at the annulus for processing and histomorphological observations.
 Paraffin sections of 4-5µm thickness were processed for staining by routine and special stains to record their microanatomical features.
 This include the Hematoxylin & Eosin method for micro-architecture, Van Gieson‟s method for collagen fibers and Wilder‟s method for reticular fibers (Singh and Sulochana 1997), Verhoeff‟s method for identification of elastic fibers (Culling 1974), Masson‟s trichrome method to differentiate muscle and CT (Luna, 1968).
-The thickness of the valves were recorded by micrometry.
+The thickness of the valves was recorded by micrometry.

 For histochemical analysis, fresh frozen sections of 10 – 15 µm and paraffin sections were utilized.
 These sections were subjected to PAS reaction to demonstration glycogen, PAS–AB method for acid and neutral muco polysaccharides, Gomori‟s method for localization of ACP enzyme, Oil red-O in propylene glycol method for demonstration of fats, Tris Buffer (Gomori) Method for demonstration of succinic dehydrogenase enzyme (Singh and Sulochana 1997) and Schutz‟s method for cholesterol (Carleton et al., 1980) respectively.